A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Separation

 For the second claim, observe that the class of pointed "Kripke structures" $K,u$ where $u$ satisfies the `4-clique' formula $\xi_4$ of the proof of Theorem \ref{thm:separation} is expressible by the translation of $\xi_4$ to $\UNFOreg$, namely $\varphi(x_1) = \exists x_2,x_3,x_4.\bigwedge_{1\leq i<j\leq 4}a(x_i,x_j)\land\lnot\exists y.a(x_1,y)\land a(y,y)$, but not expressible in $\CPDLg{\Tw[2]}$, which is equal to $\ICPDL$ by Theorem \ref{thm:ICPDL_equals_TW1_equals_TW2}.

-\AP ""Guarded negation first-order logic"" ($\intro*\GNFO$), introduced in \cite{BaranyCS15}, is the fragment of first order logic with equality over relational structures given by the following grammar, where $P$ is a relation symbol of $\sigma$ and $\alpha$ is a relation symbol or equality:
+\AP ""Guarded negation first-order logic"" ($\intro*\GNFO$), introduced in Barany et al.\ \cite{BaranyCS15}, is the fragment of first-order logic with equality over relational structures given by the following grammar, where $P$ is a relation symbol of $\sigma$ and $\alpha$ is a relation symbol or equality:

 Here $P(\bar x)$ and $\alpha(\bar x \bar y)$ are atoms whose free variables are $\bar x$ and $\bar x \bar y$, respectively.
-Observe that in $\GNFO$, formulas with 0 or 1 free variables are closed under negation ---the latter through the equivalence $\lnot\phi(x) \semequiv (x=x \land \lnot\phi(x))$. $\GNFO$ enjoys many desirable properties \cite{Segoufin17}.
+Observe that in $\GNFO$, formulas with 0 or 1 free variables are closed under negation -- the latter through the equivalence $\lnot\phi(x) \semequiv (x=x \land \lnot\phi(x))$. $\GNFO$ enjoys many desirable properties \cite{Segoufin17}.